freebsd/git_conv/README.md

 ## What you get

-- src will have: master, stable/N, releng/N, release/N.M
+- src will have: master, stable/N, releng/N, release/N.M, vendor/\*
 - doc will have: master, release/N.M
 - ports will have: master, branches/YYYYQx

 In the future, _project_ branches will be individual forks of the repos.
-The `vendor` area is not visible by default, as it's only relevant for maintainers of contrib software.
+Hosted either on GitHub, GitLab or our own infrastructure.

 Further information and documentation can be found on the Wiki sites at https://github.com/freebsd/git_conv/wiki